node9909/openvibe-test-bci/README.md

 I hope this project can be used as an inspiration to implement fast EEG files processing and reduce manual parameters settings

 # TO DO
-- (EASY) make all important static variables be read form a configFile
-- (MEDIUM) rewrite main.py in batch mode
-- (NEVER DID IT) try to implement it as a .exe ?
-- (EASY) implement try-except logic for the processing pipeline (+ notify-run error message)

 # Last Updates:
 - (02/08/2019) Added notify-run, which can send you notifications through the [notify.run](https://notify.run/) service
+- (12/08/2019) Important static variables are now readen from a configFile
+- (12/08/2019) Implemented try-except logic for the processing pipeline (+ notify-run error message)

+I'm probably closing edits on this project, but it is still being developed.
+If you want to get an update or send a feedback, please message me